dojo/docs/dojox/data.rst

   ServiceStore and it's subclasses are a generalized dojo.data implementation for any webservice

 * `dojox.data.SnapLogicStore <dojox/data/SnapLogicStore>`_

 * `dojox.data.WikipediaStore <dojox/data/WikipediaStore>`_

+  An extension of `dojox.data.ServiceStore <dojox/data/ServiceStore>`__ to use Wikipedia's search service

 * `dojox.data.XmlStore <dojox/data/XmlStore>`_

+  A read and write interface to basic XML data